Skip to Main Content

 What experience do your ADs have?

-Our AD roster has bilingual pros with credits on global co-productions, Chinese features, and commercials shot across Beijing, Shanghai, and at major studio complexes including Hengdian and Qingdao.
+Our AD roster holds bilingual pros with credits on global co-productions, Chinese features, and commercials shot across Beijing, Shanghai, and major studio complexes such as Hengdian and Qingdao.

 ACT 04 — On Set